kahst/BirdNET-Lite/README.md

 ```

 ## Access
-The Birding Pi system can be accessed from any the web browser on the same network:
+The Birding Pi system can be accessed from any web browser on the same network:
 - http://birdingpi.local

 #### Access Credentials:
 - Username:`birdnet`
-- Password: The "CADDY_PWD" password you set during installation
+- Password: The "CADDY_PWD" password set during installation

 ## Uninstallation
 ```